10 Things People Say to You as a Solo Woman Thru-Hiker

 6. Be careful when you hitchhike.

-This is sound advice, and it sucks that women do need to be more aware of who their free chauffeur is than men.
+This is sound advice, and it sucks that women do need to be more aware than men of who their free chauffeur is.
 While we do advise the utmost caution for men and women hitchhiking, it is not something to be afraid of.
 Most trail towns are used to thru-hikers and expect them—both men and women.
 If you’re nervous, don’t hitchhike alone.
 If you hitchhike alone, remember to be smart about it and trust your gut.

 7. Are you afraid?